miccai-ultrasound/miccai-ultrasound.github.io/asmus25.md

 **$${\color{red}News!}$$ [Shenzhen RayShape Medical Technology](https://rayshape.com/) grants ASMUS with three AI-powered medical image annotation software [Pair](https://www.aipair.com.cn/) with lifetime licenses.**

-**News!
-We are happy to share with you that an interesting J-BHI special issue on [Next-Generation AI-Powered Medical Ultrasound Imaging: Methods and Systems](https://www.embs.org/jbhi/special-issues/) is newly launched, which aligns quite well with the ASMUS workshop.
+**$${\color{red}News!}$$ We are happy to share with you that an interesting J-BHI special issue on [Next-Generation AI-Powered Medical Ultrasound Imaging: Methods and Systems](https://www.embs.org/jbhi/special-issues/) is newly launched, which aligns quite well with the ASMUS workshop.
 Extension of the workshop papers are encouraged to be submitted to this special issue.**

 ## Call for Papers